-If you do not specify a communication channel for a PRINT or INPUT command, the controller will output (or input) your data to (or from) the teach pendant.
+If you do not specify a communication channel for a PRINT or INPUT command, the controller will assume you mean COM0 and will output (or input) your data to (or from) the teach pendant.

 See the PRINT and INPUT commands for more information on communication processing.